wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - SciPy wants to provide packages built against different BLAS libraries, like OpenBLAS and Accelerate on macOS.
 This is something they indirectly do today

-### The Limitations of Platform Compatibility Tags
+### The limitations of platform compatibility tags

 The current wheel format encodes compatibility through three platform tags: